16 Types of Fishes With Big Lips

 Pacu is a name given to several species of fishes that share several common characteristics like plate-shaped bodies, and fins on their back, stomach, sides, and tail.
 It is also known as vegetarian piranha’ because it is mostly seen eating plants and has a structure like a human tooth.
 It is also listed as one of the coolest animals in the world.

-It is popular as one of the amazing fishes with big lips and is best known for Piaractus brachypomus also known as red-bellied pacu or pirapitinga.
+It is popular as one of the amazing fish with big lips and is best known for Piaractus brachypomus also known as red-bellied pacu or pirapitinga.
 The predators of the fish species are large birds and crocodiles.
 The average lifespan of pacu fish is 15 years in the wild or 25 years in captivity.

 Pacus can grow between sizes of 20 to 80 cm and have an average weight of up to 25 kg.
 The diet of pacu fish species consists of fruit, seeds, decaying plant matter, grains, snails, and other fish species.
 Pacus are best known for one species known as red-bellied pacu or pirapitinga that have unique red scales on the ventral surface, or underside, of its body.